B-Kristy/Qmatey/README.md

 * Created a project directory with all the required subdirectories
 * Have QC-filtered sequencing data in the appropriate input directory
 * Obtained a host-reference genome in .fastq format in the appropriate reference genome directory
-* Obtained an NCBI database directory and have the uncompressed files in one directory **for a local BLAST** OR identified an NCBI database directory online **for a remote BLAST**
+* **for a local BLAST**: Obtained an NCBI database directory and have the uncompressed files in one directory
+* **for a remote BLAST**: identified an NCBI database directory online
 * Have a correctly edited configuration file within the project directory

 From the command line, type: